 How We Insulated Our Van Conversion

-How To Insulate A Van Floor
+How To Insulate a Van Floor

 Insulating the floor of our camper van was the first part of the van we worked on.
 The sheet metal floor of the van really radiates frigid cold air into the van’s interior.
 Plus, it’s super unpleasant to walk on with bare feet because it’s so cold!

-The second step involved cutting XPS foam board and placing them on top of the duct insulation.
+The second step involved cutting XPS foam board and placing it on top of the duct insulation.
 We used XPS instead of Polyiso because XPS had a substantially greater compression strength, meaning that this foam board does not dent when walking on it, unlike Polyiso.